Wentong-Wu/Computer-Vision-Rock-Paper-Scissors/README.md

 Then make sure to have the following librarys:

-  -pip install opencv-python
+>pip install opencv-python

-  -pip install tensorflow
+>pip install tensorflow

-  -pip install ipykernel
+>pip install ipykernel

 Environment is now set up!
 It is ready to be used.